petro-kushchak/homebridge-homepod-radio/README.md

 1. updates radio stream with fetched `singer`/`song` data
 2. updates radio artwork with image downloaded using `cover`

-> **_Note:_** due to some bugs/limitations TvOs 16/17 (beta) on HomePod are not showing this info
+> **_Note:_** due to some bugs/limitations tvOS 16/17, HomePods are not showing this info.

 ## Audio file playback

-- Plugin allows to add swtich accessory to start file playback, also file playback can be triggered from web hook
+- Plugin allows to add switch accessory to start file playback, also file playback can be triggered from webhook

 - Download your files to Homebridge server.
 For example download hello.wav
 ```
 $ mkdir -r /home/pi/media
 $ <downlaod files to /home/pi/media>